 All applicants must have a bachelor's degree.
 No particular field of study is required; however students are encouraged to select undergraduate majors consistent with their individual abilities and interests.
 Required courses in some majors such as biology and exercise science are more consistent with the MAT pre-requisite requirements.

 APPLICATIONS DEADLINES

-The deadline for submitting applications to ATCAS and to A-State Admissions is February 1st.
+The deadline for submitting applications to A-State Admissions is April 1st.